 • YouTube: While often associated with consumer-focused content, YouTube can be a powerful platform for B2B strategies.
 Creating informative and engaging video content can help businesses showcase products, explain services, share industry insights, and establish thought leadership.

-You can embed relevant YouTube video(s) and share it across other platforms, further expanding your reach.
-Here, Salesforce’s video explains how to drive productivity and revenue-growth with AI.
+You can embed relevant YouTube video(s) and share them across other platforms, further expanding your reach.
+Here, Salesforce’s video explains how to drive productivity and revenue growth with AI.
 Salesforce is the world’s most trusted customer relationship management (CRM) platform.
 They help marketing, sales, commerce, service, and IT teams work as one to keep customers satisfied.

 • Facebook: While Facebook is primarily known for its consumer-oriented user base, it still offers opportunities for B2B interactions.
 Many businesses have Facebook pages to share company updates and industry insights and engage with their audience through comments and messages.
 You can also join industry-relevant Facebook groups for first-hand business insights and information from professionals.